Indiana Jones Guns

 It was basically an improved and slightly redesigned version of the original Browning design that incorporated a small pistol grip on the rear of the lower receiver for better handling, in lieu of a pistol grip type buttstock, a shorter forend, and a slightly shorter barrel (only 18.5 inch) making it easier to handle as well as a redesigned three position gas regulator/plug and a completely new and redesigned muzzle break/flash hider.

-A high condition, very rare, and early Colt Model R80/Monitor BAR type machine gun, this item sold for $115,000 during the December Premier Firearms Auction at Rock Island Auction Company in 2018.
+A worthy entry on our list of most expensive machine guns, this high condition, very rare, and early Colt Model R80/Monitor sold for $115,000 during the December Premier Firearms Auction at Rock Island Auction Company in 2018.

 The MG42 entered production in 1942, intended to supplement and replace the more expensive to produce the earlier MG34.
 Made of inexpensive parts, the MG42 also proved to be more reliable and resistant to jamming than its predecessor.
 The gun was so fearsome that the U.S. War Department produced a film to lessen the weapon’s psychological effect on soldiers.
 The film’s narrator further assures his naïve audience that the MG-42 isn’t as scary as it sounds, and closes with, “Its bark is worse than its bite.”